 It was great.
 I had a lot of fun.
 I’ve toured with them three times, that was the third time, the first two times Alex [Skolnick] wasn’t there.
 This time I got to play with Alex and the rest of the band, so it was really Testament to me.
 The first time Alex wasn’t there, but it was still fun.
 Then, the next time I was going to do a record with them, and I went on tour with them.
 But that particular lineup I didn’t’it just didn’t have that thing for me; it didn’t feel like Testament like I knew them.
 This time around, Alex and Greg [Christian] were back and it was Testament and it sounded like Testament.
 The whole dynamic of the band changes if you put Alex and Greg back in there together; the way Greg plays bass guitar and Alex is just a phenomenal musician; he’s a musician’s musician.
 Playing with a guy like Alex, it’s an honor because he’s so good.
 He’s done more with his career than I would ever expect to do with mine.
 It just rounds it off, Chuck’s [Billy] is such a killer vocalist and Eric [Peterson] writes really good stuff and then you have Alex, you know what I mean, who’s like this virtuoso guitar god.
 You listen to a record and then listen to him live, it’s the same, it’s great.
 Then you put Greg in there and he’s a real bass player and all they need is a good drummer to sit behind them, and it’s easy to get a good drummer.

 Do you know who will play drums on next Testament record?

 It will be Nick Barker.
 He played with Dimmu Borgir before.
-Nick’s actually been demoing with them and he’s actually a good friend of mine so he’s going to do their next record and it will be phenomenal.
+Nick’s has been demoing with them, and he’s actually a good friend of mine so he’s going to do their next record and it will be phenomenal.

 Because you know personally those guys I have to ask if you know if the original drummer Louie Clemente is participating anything for the record?